karmanyaahm/specifications/specifications/dbus.md

 * the token of the connection (string)
 * the message, which is the raw POST data received by the provider (Array\<Byte\>)
 * an ID identifying the message or an empty string. (string)
+* a description of the app and its reason for using push notifications.
+This MAY be shown to the user by the distributor.
+(String)

 This method does not return anything.